DOT Sleep Apnea Regulations: What You Need To Know

 Under the FMCSA’s rule for the “physical qualifications for drivers,” 49 CFR § 391.41(b)(5), a person is qualified to drive a truck so long as he or she “[h]as no established medical history or clinical diagnosis of a respiratory dysfunction likely to interfere with his/her ability to control and drive a commercial motor vehicle safely.”

 In “advisory criteria” issued in 2000 and reaffirmed in the 2015 Bulletin, the FMCSA explained that if a “medical examiner detects a respiratory dysfunction” such as “sleep apnea” that “in any way is likely to interfere with the driver’s ability to safely control and drive a commercial motor vehicle, the driver must be referred to a specialist for further evaluation and therapy.”

 Whether a truck driver with sleep apnea is ultimately cleared to drive and issued the necessary medical certificate is left to the medical examiner’s “medical judgment,” “medical training” and “expertise.”

 Does the policy prevent a truck driver from ever driving again?

 No. In order to “regain [his or her] ‘medically-qualified-to-drive’ status,” a truck driver with with this medical condition must undergo and successfully complete treatment and a “medical examiner must qualify and determine [the] driver’s medical fitness for duty.”

-Is the DOT sleep apnea policy adequate to promote safety?
+Are the DOT sleep apnea policy regulations adequate to promote safety?

 Arguably, the FMCSA does not think so.
 Although the FMCSA has not created any specific DOT sleep apnea regulations or rules, it has expressed its own lack of confidence in its own policy.